MRT 3 (TV channel)

 MRT 3 (МРТ 3) is a television channel in North Macedonia owned and operated by Macedonian Radio-Television.
 The channel primarily focuses on sports content and films.

 History

-In 2019, MRT3 was a test channel and broadcast with the Blizoo television service provider.
+In 2013, MRT 3 was a test channel and broadcast with the Blizoo television service provider.

-In May 2020, the Macedonian Radio Television launched 3 more channels, including MRT3 (sports channel), MRT4 (international channel) and MRT5 (kids channel).
+In May 2014, the Macedonian Radio Television launched MRT 3, an sports channel.
 All TV service providers tuned to these new channels in late-May to mid-June.

+From 28 September 2026, MRT 3 launched new program broadcast of 24-hour music and entertainment channel.
+All sports content will be remove from broadcast channel.